-TIN has been reported in post-marketing experience with Daptomycin for injection [see Adverse Reactions (6.2)].
-Patients who develop new or worsening renal impairment while receiving Daptomycin for injection should undergo medical evaluation.
-If TIN is suspected, discontinue Daptomycin for injection for injection promptly and institute appropriate treatment.
+TIN has been reported in post-marketing experience with daptomycin [see Adverse Reactions (6.2)].
+Patients who develop new or worsening renal impairment while receiving Daptomycin Powder for Solution for Injection/Infusion should undergo medical evaluation.
+If TIN is suspected, discontinue Daptomycin Powder for Solution for Injection/Infusion promptly and institute appropriate treatment.